An elderly resident was trapped during a power outage. She pressed the emergency phone button. No dial tone. No connection. Nothing.

 Some maintenance contracts include emergency phone monitoring.
 Most don't.

-Our analysis of service agreements shows that emergency phone monitoring is explicitly excluded in roughly 70% of contracts.
+Across the industry, emergency phone monitoring is explicitly excluded in the majority of maintenance contracts.
 The contractor maintains the equipment.
 They don't pay for the phone line or monitoring service.
 That's typically a separate vendor relationship that property managers must maintain independently.

 If your phone fails inspection, the first question is whether monitoring is even your elevator contractor's responsibility.
 The answer is probably no.